What to look for when buying a Chicago loft

 Plus, look for “protected” view corridors.
 Those overlooking a park, canal, or facing down a street, where new construction will have a minimal impact.

 And a nice view is always a bonus.
-That said, don’t pay more for a it as in Chicago views can quickly disappear with new construction!
+That said, don’t pay more for it as in Chicago views can quickly disappear with new construction!

 Finally, it’s always good to buy a loft that has some room for improvement.

 Our client that bought the huge two bedroom West Loop loft pictured above was able to utilize extra living space to create a third bedroom.